I use these 2019 monthly calendar pages to quickly see each month at a glance for planning future activities.

-I love my Google Calendar that syncs from my phone to my computer, but I also like having printable calendars for easier planning.
+While I love my Google Calendar that syncs from my phone to my computer, I also like having printable calendars for easier planning.

-I have been creating monthly printable calendars for a few years now, but I didn’t have it on my radar to create the 2019 calendar pages until my 6-year-old daughter asked for her own planner.
+I have been creating monthly printable calendars for a few years now.
+This year I didn’t have it on my radar to create the 2019 calendar pages until my 6-year-old daughter asked for her own planner.

 Her brother in 7th grade was looking for a planner for school and she wanted one too, of course.
-None of the planners in the stores were a good fit for her because she just wanted a set of monthly calendars to mark special days and school holidays in her own way.
+None of the planners in the stores were a good fit for her.
+She just wanted a set of monthly calendars to mark special days and school holidays in her own way.

-I told her I would print out Aug. through Dec.
-2018 monthly calendars I had already created last year, and I would make a new set of calendars for 2019 to print to finish out the school year for her.
+I told her I would print out August through December 2018 from the monthly calendars I created last year.
+Then I would make a new set of calendars for 2019 to print to finish out the school year for her.
 She was thrilled with that.

-One thing I don’t like about typical monthly calendars is how they will have the 30th and 31st of the month share a box with the previous week.
+One thing I don’t like about typical monthly calendars is when the 30th and 31st of the month share a box with the previous week.
 I want to have the whole daily block available for each date.

 I mainly use these monthly calendars to record school schedules, kids’ activities, and events we have committed to.
-I hole-punch the pages and keep them in a 3-prong folder near my computer.
-Then when my husband and I want to talk about vacation plans or taking a 3-day weekend, I can pull out these planner pages and see what we have already committed to at a glance.
+I hole-punch the pages and keep them in a 3-prong folder next to my computer.
+This is useful when my husband and I want to talk about vacation plans or taking a 3-day weekend.
+I can pull out these planner pages and see what we have already committed to at a glance.

-I also added areas for notes in the extra spaces at the beginning and end of each month in the spaces not filled with calendar days.
-I use these areas for jotting down things I want to remember that month, but that haven’t been planned for a specific date yet.
+To use effectively use the extra spaces at the beginning and end of each month, I added notes areas.
+I use notes areas to jot down things I want to remember that month but that haven’t been planned for a specific date yet.
 For example, if there is a museum exhibit my family wants to see, I may use the notes section to write the dates the exhibit will be available.

-Simply fill in your email, click the link in your confirmation email, and you will be taken straight to a pdf file with all 12 months.
+Simply fill in your name and email.
+You will receive and email with a link to a pdf file with your 12-page 2019 monthly calendar.
 You don’t have to print off the whole year.
-You can just print the months you need now.
+Just print the months you need now.